Infections in Nursing Homes

 - Other illness or immune deficiency

-Nursing homes are required to take steps to control outbreaks that occur within them.
+Nursing homes are required to take steps to control outbreaks.
 This may mean isolating infected residents, escalating cleaning requirements, providing additional hygienic and safety equipment to staff, and more.
 Nursing homes that fail to act appropriately during an outbreak may be found liable for breaching their duty of care to their residents.

 How Much Compensation Is Available to Victims of Infections in Nursing Homes?

 If a loved one has experienced the detrimental effects of an infection while in nursing home care, you are not alone.
-We can help bring those responsible for your suffering to justice.
+At Nursing Home Abuse Center, we can help bring those responsible for yours and your loved one’s suffering to justice.

 Here are a few of the types of compensation that may be available: